montonio/montonio-js/README.md

 <div id="montonio-checkout-container"></div>
 ```

-Then, initialize the `MontonioCheckout` component with the session UUID and the container element.
+Then, initialize the `MontonioCheckout` component with the session UUID, callback handlers, and the container element.

 ```javascript
 import { MontonioCheckout } from '@montonio/montonio-js'; // ES Module usage.
 See above for UMD imports